OWASP/owasp.github.io/pages/corporate.md

 Under the direction of the Executive Director, staff implements programs and policies of the Foundation while collaborating with members on OWASP Projects, Chapters, Events, and initiatives.

-Each year the staff works with the Global Board to establish an [Operating Plan](/www-staff/operating-plan/2020) and Budget.
-The work efforts of our staff are tracked publicly on the [Staff Projects Page](/www-staff/) along with [upcoming milestones](/www-staff/milestones).
+Each year the staff works with the Global Board to establish an [Operating Plan](https://owasp.org/www-staff/operating-plan/info) and Budget.
+The work efforts of our staff are tracked publicly at the [Operating Plan Status](/www-staff/operating-plan/status-2021).

 <section id="staff" class="corporate">
 <div>